Etone College: History

 In March 2015 the school came out 15 months of "special measures" after achieving a rating of "good" by Ofsted, and now is seen as one of the best schools in the Nuneaton and Warwickshire area.

+In 2023 the school was nominated for the TES Wellbeing School of the Year with Mr Smith being nominated for Headteacher of the Year at the TES School Awards.

+In 2025 the school won the Education Business Award for Community School of the Year, in recognition of raising over £20,000 across four years.
+The award was presented by Kate Bellingham from the BBC's Tomorrow's World.

+SuperKind Org presented the school with the awards for Secondary School of the Year and West Midland School of the Year in July 2025.

 Etone College has four houses and they have different tie colours.
 Griffin house have a gold tie, Phoenix house have a red tie, Dragon house have a purple tie and Centaur house have a blue tie.

 Radio 1

 In early 2007, the school was paid a visit by Radio 1, as part of its Star Pupil feature.
 Presenter Edith Bowman broadcast live from the school and introduced pop singers Paolo Nutini and Jamelia performing live in the school's main hall.

+In 2025, the school was again visited by BBC Coventry Warwickshire Radio, as part of its Star School feature.
+This was in recognition of their awards for community engagement.